Scope |

 Topics include:

-• Development of instruments and experimental methodology for in-situ studies of material responses in fabrication and deformation processes.
+• Development of instruments and experimental methodology for in-situ studies of material responses in material fabrication and deformation processes.